 What Employees Are Covered By Workers’ Compensation?

 Nearly all Wisconsin employees are eligible for workers’ compensation benefits, with few and limited exceptions.
-For instance, domestic servants, some farm hand employees, volunteers or non-profits who earn no more than 10 dollars a week, and certified religious sect member, are often not eligible.
+For instance, domestic servants, some farm hand employees, volunteers or non-profits who earn no more than 10 dollars a week, and certified religious sect members are often not eligible.
 There are also a few exceptions for:

 - Federal workers and railroad workers, who are covered by the Federal Employers Liability Act;